stxmjh/pdbIIfasta/README.md

 Example
 ===========

-$ python3 test_pdbIIfasta.py 4k3b.pdb fasta
+$ python test_pdbIIfasta.py 4k3b.pdb fasta

 Explanation
 ===========
-- The # indicates the start of the command prompt.
+- The $ sign indicates the start of the command prompt.
 You don't need to write this.
 Just what comes after;)
 - The first bit calls the python3 interpreter.
 You will need python3 installed on your computer (see below).
 - The second bit calls the programme to run, with the .py extension.
 - The third piece of the line, called an arguemnt in proper terminology, calls the file you want to convert.